rmarx/holblocking-blogpost/README.md

 # Does HTTP/3 really fix Head-of-Line blocking?
+Perhaps

 *In this blogpost, we look at the different variations of the Head-of-Line blocking problem from HTTP/1.1 over HTTP/2 to the new HTTP/3.
 We dive deep into the basic building blocks of the protocols, but I use lots of images and examples to hopefully keep things tangible, even for novices.
 The goal is to help people make correct assumptions about HTTP/3's performance improvements, which might not be as amazing as sometimes claimed in marketing materials.*